TheOne76/full_linear_wheel_odometry_factor/README.md

 # Prerequisited
 * [GTSAM](https://github.com/borglab/gtsam/tree/4.2a9)

-We tested this code by Ubuntu 22.04
+We tested this code on Ubuntu 22.04

 # Usage
 **The full linear wheel odometry factor is implemented as a header-only file written in C++.
 Therefore, you can use this factor by only including this header file in your code.** Please refer to the [examples](https://github.com/TakuOkawara/full_linear_wheel_odometry_factor/tree/main/examples) directory for how to incorporate this factor into your factor graph defined by GTSAM.
 Specifically, the example file can be executed based on the following commands.